How to Buy Shares Online in Ireland

 Trade Republic

-Trade Republic is based in Berlin and has gained more than 1 million customers since launching its investment app in 2015 They launched here in Ireland in October 2022 .
+Trade Republic is based in Berlin and launched its investment app in 2015 They launched here in Ireland in October 2022 .

-One very useful feature of Trade Republic is its Savings Plans .
+One handy feature of Trade Republic is its Savings Plans .
 You can set up automated purchases of shares called savings plans.
 All share purchases are free of charge as part of a savings plan.
 There is just a €1 fee when you sell.

 You can set up a savings plan with a set amount to be invested at regular intervals into your chosen shares.
 You can choose to buy weekly, bi-weekly, monthly, or quarterly.
 A savings plan can be stopped at any time without penalty.